pietrovismara/scavenger/README.md

 scavenger.scrape(url, {
     selector: '#id', // ID of a DOMElement to wait before scraping
     minify: false, // If true, minify the html
-    driverFn: function(){} // A function that is evaluated in Nightmarejs context to interact with the page })
+    driverFn: function(){}, // A function that is evaluated in Nightmarejs context to interact with the page,
+    useragent: 'Scavenger - https://www.npmjs.com/package/scavenger' // By default
+})
 .then((html) => {});